lakasir/lakasir/docs/phases/PHASE_2.md

 ## Overview

-This phase implements the main dashboard and settings pages.
-The dashboard serves as the landing page after login, displaying key metrics and quick actions.
+This phase implements the post-login Menu Home and settings pages.
+Based on Figma, the landing page after login is a tile-based menu (not a global sidebar dashboard).

 ---